krzysztofzablocki/Sourcery/guides/Usage.md

 - `--version` - Display the current version of Sourcery
 - `--help` - Display help information.
 - `--cacheBasePath` - Path to Sourcery internal cache (available only in configuration file)
+- `--parseDocumentation`  [default: false] - Include documentation comments for all declarations.

 Use `--help` to see the list of all available options.